CSC207-UofT/course-project-newtapp/README.md

 ## Start up the Back-end API Server

-1. Compile the Maven Project
+1. Navigate to the project directory.
-2. Run `NewtappApplication`
+2. `mvn clean compile exec:java`

 ## Start up the Front-end Web Server

 1. Install Node.js if you do not already have it.
 2. Navigate to `src/front-end/` from the project directory.
 3. `npm start`.
-4. You may or may not need to install some Node dependencies to do this.
+4. You may or may not need to install some Node dependencies.